-he internet doesn’t exactly lack for advice on how to pick a CMS platform.
+Choosing a CMS that you will Love....
+The internet doesn’t exactly lack for advice on how to pick a CMS platform.
 Go for the one with the most impressive feature set, advises one expert.
 Consider the costs of ownership, charges back another.
-Make sure it produces SEO-optimized pages, warns every SEO consultant everywhere.
+Make sure it produces SEO-optimised pages, warns every SEO consultant everywhere.
 Unfortunately, picking the right CMS by consulting generic criteria is as effective as studying census data to improve your writing skills.

 The curse of enterprise software